crossplane/crossplane/docs/getting-started/publish-infrastructure.md

 kubectl delete pod see-db
 ```

+> Don't clean up your InfrastructureDefinition, InfrastructurePublication, or
+> Composition just yet if you plan to continue on to the next section of the
+> guide!
+We'll use them again when we deploy an OAM application.

 ## Next Steps

 Now you have seen how to provision and publish more complex infrastructure